rebelot/heirline.nvim/cookbook.md

 buffer and window you're in are stored in the default vim global variables `vim.g.actual_curbuf` and `vim.g.acutal_curwin`.)

+Each component may contain _any_ of the following fields:

-> Note that all functions described below are actual methods of the component
+> Note that all functions described below are actual ***methods*** of the component
 > itself, which can be accessed via the `self` parameter.
 Because of inheritance,
-> children will look for unknown keywords within their own parent fields.
+> children will look for unknown attributes within their own parent fields.

-Each component may contain _any_ of the following fields:

 **Basic fields**: